coder/coder/docs/contributing/frontend.md

 - Component
   - Simple
   - Atomic, used in multiple places
+  - Generic, would be useful as a component outside of the Coder product
   - Good Examples: `Badge`, `Form`, `Timeline`
 - Module
   - Simple or Complex